 I was born in Nice and educated in France.
-I studied at Ecole Normale Supérieure in Paris, to which I was admitted in 1984.
-In 1985, I received a BS (Licence) and a MS (Maîtrise) in Physics, from the Université Pierre et Marie Curie (Paris VI).
+I studied at Ecole Normale Supérieure in Paris, from which I graduated in 1988.
+In 1985, I earned a Licence (equivalent BS) and a Maîtrise (MS) in Physics, from the Université Pierre et Marie Curie.
 At that point, I decided to pursue studies in the then burgeoning field of nonlinear dynamics and, in 1986, completed a post-graduate degree (Diplôme d’Etudes Approfondies) in Dynamical Systems and Turbulence at the Université de Nice.
-Three years later, in March 1989, I received my Ph.D (Doctorat) in Theoretical Physics from the University of Nice.
+Three years later, in March 1989, I received my doctorate in Theoretical Physics from the University of Nice.

 In 1989, I was hired by CNRS (the French National Center for Scientific Research) and worked as a researcher first in the Department of Theoretical Physics at the University of Nice and then at the Institut Non Linéaire de Nice, based in Sophia Antipolis.

-Between 1990 and 1997, I established various collaborations with researchers in the Department of Mathematics at the University of Arizona, first as a postdoctoral fellow and then as a Visiting Assistant Professor.
+Between 1990 and 1997, I established various collaborations with colleagues in the Department of Mathematics at the University of Arizona, first as a postdoctoral fellow and then as a Visiting Assistant Professor.
 I was hired as an Assistant Professor of Mathematics by the University of Arizona in 1997, was promoted to Associate Professor with tenure in 2000, and to full Professor in 2006.
-I have been a member of the Program in Applied Mathematics since 1997 and became a joint faculty in the College of Public Health in 2017.
+I am a member of the BIO5 Institute, and hold a joint faculty appointment in the College of Public Health.